10 - Legendary Narratives

-This historical legend tells us that a Zapotec king wants to keep the independence of his nation, but his neighbors, the Aztecs, have other plans.
-In the afterword, we will retell another version about the story that shows in detail the conspiracies and political schemes that were played by the Zapotecs and Aztecs.
+A Zapotec king wants to keep the independence of his nation, but his neighbors, the Aztecs, have other plans.
+In the afterword, we retell another version of the story that shows in detail the conspiracies and political schemes that played by the Zapotecs and Aztecs.

 1. Stories from Latin America by Genevieve Barlow.
 Published by McGraw Hill Education.
 2017

 2. The King Cosijoeza and his family.
 A historical and legendary account of the lasts Kings of Zachila by Manuel Martinez Gracida.
 Published in Mexico by the TIP office of the Ministry of Development, 1888.

 The Last King

 Adapted by Carolina Quiroga-Stultz